bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_8.markdown

 ## Summary ##

 In this lesson we learned how to delete a given article.
 We also learned about flash notice to provide user feedback.
-In the next lesson we will learn about relationships between models.
+In the next lesson we will learn about eliminating duplication in views.

 \newpage